On arrival in Dublin Airport reclaim your baggage and enter the Arrivals Hall. Here, you will meet your Irish tour guide (who is also your driver).

 Tonight, enjoy a farewell dinnner and a Traditional Music Night at The Merry Ploughboy Pub—one of Dublin's iconic trad music venues.

-Today marks the end of the Castle & Backroads Tour.
+Today marks the end of the Historic Irish Castle Tour.

-After a final great Irish breakfast this morning there will be 2 group transfers between 0500 and 1100 for you to choose from to get you to Dublin Airport for your return flight home.
+After a final great Irish breakfast this morning there will be 3 group airport transfers between 0500 and 1100 to get you to Dublin Airport for your return flight home.